-This section highlights some ways you can save money on your West Highland Line rail ticket.
-While the information is reviewed and updated frequently, the society accepts no responsibility for the accuracy of information.
-For fares and booking info, please visit www.scotrail.co.uk and www.sleeper.scot.
+This section highlights some ways you could save money on your West Highland Line rail ticket.
+Ticket advice is available from ScotRail (travel passes & discounts) and the Caledonian Sleeper.
 Detailed fares information may be found at www.brfares.com and http://data.atoc.org/fares-data.

 Off-Peak and Anytime Return Fares